jheissb/W251---Final-project-Weight-watchers/project_onboard/onboarding.md

 Note:
 for testing purpose, you can use two other terminal locally and run the following command:
-terminal 1:
+remember to update the topic name in aggregator and s3 bucket suffix with nonprod terminal 1:
 ```sh
 #in aggregator/src/test_input.py